EthanStandel/solid-joystick/README.md

   > & { style?: JSX.CSSProperties };
 };

-/* The data which is forwarded when the handle is moved */ export type JoystickMoveEvent = {
+/* data which is forwarded when the handle is moved */ export type JoystickMoveEvent = {
-  /* the offset, in pixels, that the handle has been dragged from its initial position */
+  /* offset, in pixels, that the handle has been dragged from its initial position */
   offset: { x: number; y: number };

-  /* the angle that the joystick has been dragged, offered in both radians & degrees */
+  /* angle that the joystick has been dragged, offered in both radians & degrees */
   angle: { radians: number; degrees: number };

-  /* the total distance that the handle has been dragged from the center of the base, offered in both pixels & percentage */
+  /* total distance that the handle has been dragged from the center of the base, offered in both pixels & percentage */
   pressure: { pixels: number; percentage: number };
+};

+/* config for gamepad support implementation */ export type GamepadSupportOptions = {
+  /* which axis would you like to forward to events from; 0 is usually left and 2 is usually right */ /* default: 0 */
+  xIndex: number;

+  /* which axis would you like to forward to events from; 1 is usually left and 3 is usually right */ /* default: 1 */
+  yIndex: number;

+  /* the gamepad in the array you'd like to use, very likely to be 0 */ /* default: 0 */
+  index: number;

+  /* either check the gamepad on every available animation frame or check it on recursive setTimeouts */ /* default: "requestAnimationFrame" */
+  pollingModel: "requestAnimationFrame" | number;

+  /* The percentage from the base you'd like to ignore, to avoid physical innaccuracies */ /* default: 0.05 (5%) */
+  deadzonePercent: number;
 };
 ```